felipeortizh/basic-RAG/README.md

 Contributions are welcome!
 Please open an issue to discuss your ideas or submit a pull request.

 ## License
 Released under the MIT License.
-See `LICENSE` for details.